leonchen7498/Llama-Land/README.md

 # Requirements
+Since it was a 3 week project I also had to set requirements, you can see which requirements I had down below.
+The requirements I managed to finish are marked.

 **Must**
 - A player can choose a piece based on a list of pieces ✔
 - A player can place a tile next to another tile ✔